n3s7or/symfonycasts-scraper/ReadMe.md

 ## FAQ

-Q: This software can be used to get direct link to videos without a paid subscription?
+Q: This software can be used to get paid videos' direct link without a paid subscription?

 A: No.